FrankM1/docs/content/install/local.md

 ghost install local
 ```

-Once the install is finished you'll be able to access your new site on `http://localhost:2368` and `http://localhost:2368/ghost` to access Ghost Admin ✨
+Once the install is finished you'll be able to access your new site on `http://localhost:2368` and `http://localhost:2368/ghost` to access Qazana Admin ✨

 <mark><strong>That's it!
 You're done.</strong></mark>